Geometry of curves passing through Whitney umbrella: Introduction

-The Whitney umbrella (also known as the cross-cap) is a singularity which appears most frequently on surfaces.
-To study differential geometry on a surface, a unit normal vector plays a central role.
-However, it is known that a unit normal vector on a Whitney umbrella is not extended.
-By taking a blowing-up, the unit normal vector may be regarded as extensible beyond a Whitney umbrella \cite{FH2012}.
-This fact strongly suggests that the normal vector can be extended beyond a Whitney umbrella if we consider a curve passing through a Whitney umbrella.
-Thus considering a curve passing through a Whitney umbrella, one can take a Darboux frame on the curve.
+at the origin, where $(\ )^T$ is the transpose.
+The singular point $(0,0)$ of a Whitney umbrella is called a {\it Whitney umbrella singularity}.
+Whitney umbrella singularities most frequently appear on surfaces in $\mathbb{R}^3$.
+To study differential geometry on surfaces, unit normal vector fields play a central role.
+However, it is known that the unit normal vector field around a Whitney umbrella singularity cannot be smoothly extended.
+By applying a blowing-up, the unit normal vector field around the Whitney umbrella singularity may be extended beyond the singular point \cite{FH2012}.
+This fact strongly suggests that the normal vector field along a curve passing through a Whitney umbrella singular point can be smoothly extended beyond the singular point.
+One can take a Darboux frame along such a curve.

-In this paper, we study geometry on curves passing through a Whitney umbrella by using a Darboux frame consists of smoothly defined unit normal and tangent vectors along the curve.
-By using Frenet-Serre type formula, we define three invariants relating to the geodesic curvature, the normal curvature, and the geodesic torsion which are defined on a set of regular points.
-These curvatures generally diverge at singular points.
-In this paper, in order to study properties of curves passing through a Whitney umbrella and geometric relation between them and the Whitney umbrella, we investigate the degrees of divergence and the top-terms of the invariants.
-We give geometric meanings of the top-terms of the invariants in term of the relation between the Whitney umbrella and the curve by considering the projection of tangent or bi-normal vectors.
-Moreover, we consider a developable surface along a curve passing through a Whitney umbrella, and we give degrees of divergence and top-terms of the invariants.
-Developable surfaces are classified into cylinders, cones and tangent developable surfaces and their gluing.
-We newly define pseudo-cylindrical or pseudo-conical developable surfaces, and these classes have made them easier to handle non-cylindrical or non-conical developable surfaces that were previously difficult to handle.
+In this paper, we study geometry {of} curves passing through the Whitney umbrella singularity using a Darboux frame that consists of smoothly defined unit normal and tangent vectors along the curve.
+By using Frenet-Serret type formula, we define three functions.
+They are related to the geodesic curvature, the normal curvature, and the geodesic torsion, all of which are defined on a set of regular points.
+These curvatures generally diverge at singularities on surfaces.
+To investigate the properties of such curves and the geometric relationship between the Whitney umbrella and the curve, we examine the degrees and the top-terms of these functions.
+We give geometric meanings of the vanishings of the top-terms of the functions.
+Moreover, we consider a developable surface along the curve passing through the Whitney umbrella singularity, and we give degrees of divergence and top-terms of the invariants.
+Developable surfaces are classified into cylinders, cones, and tangent developable surfaces, as well as their gluings.
+We introduce pseudo-cylindrical developable surface and pseudo-conical developable surfaces.
+These classes have made them easier to handle developable surfaces that are neither cylinders nor cones.